microsoft/vivainsights/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a minor update release.
+* This is a patch release 0.3.1 to fix a bug with the validation report.
-* Added new text analytics functions relating to the meeting query.